ovation-app/ovation-backend/README.md

 Ovation is a comprehensive social NFT (Non-Fungible Token) and blockchain portfolio management platform built with ASP.NET Core 8.0.
 The platform enables users to manage their digital assets across multiple blockchain networks, connect with other collectors, discover new opportunities, and build their NFT portfolio with social features.

+The platform serves as a centralized hub for NFT collectors, providing real-time portfolio tracking, social networking, gamification elements, and comprehensive analytics across multiple blockchain ecosystems.

 ## 🏗️ System Architecture

 Ovation follows **Clean Architecture** principles with a clear separation of concerns across four main layers: